 The BMC will develop a framework toward meaningful inclusion of traditional and local knowledge in decision making related to Bilateral Water Management.
-In addition, the framework will include how First Nations and Aboriginal organizations will be involved in monitoring and research within their territory.
+In addition, the framework will include how Indigenous governments and organizations will be involved in monitoring and research within their territory.